 The student is expected to have the emotional stability required to exercise sound judgment and complete assessment and intervention activities.
 The student is expected to establish rapport and maintain sensitive, interpersonal relationships with individuals, families, and groups from a variety of social, emotional, cultural, and intellectual backgrounds.
 The student is expected to have the flexibility to function effectively under stress.
 Concern for others, integrity, accountability, interest, and motivation are necessary personal qualities.

-A student must possess the emotional health required for full utilization of his/her intellectual abilities, the exercise of good judgment, the prompt completion of all responsibilities attendant to the diagnosis and care of patients, and the development of mature, sensitive, and effective relationships with patients.
-The student must be able to tolerate physically taxing workloads and to function effectively under stress.
-The student must be able to adapt to changing environments, to display flexibility, and to learn to function in the face of the uncertainties inherent in the clinical problems of many patients.
-Compassion, integrity, interpersonal skills, interest and motivation are all personal qualities that will be assessed during the admission and education process.
+Students must possess the psychological ability required for the full utilization of their intellectual abilities, for the exercise of good judgment, for the prompt completion of all responsibilities inherent to diagnosis and care of patients, and for the development of mature, sensitive, and effective relationships with patients.
+Students must be able to tolerate physically and mentally taxing workloads and function effectively under stress.
+They must be able to adapt to a changing environment, display flexibility and learn to function in the face of uncertainties inherent in the clinical problems of patients.
+As a component of their education, students must demonstrate ethical behavior.

 Individuals with disabilities are encouraged to apply to the program.
-However, it is the responsibility of the student to notify South College in writing with medical documentation from their provider, (Physician Assistant Program, South College 400 Goody’s Lane, Knoxville, TN 37922) and verbally if there is any reason why the abilities and/or expectations described cannot be met.
-Students will be presented with these technical standards when they are in the final stage of admission to the program.
-At that time they will review these standards with the program faculty and sign this form.
-Students who indicate verbally and in writing (with medical documentation) that they cannot meet one or more of these requirements will be reviewed by South College to determine what, if any reasonable accommodations might be possible to facilitate successful completion of the degree requirements if are admitted to the program.
-If you have any further questions or concerns regarding these technical standards please contact the Physician Assistant Program at 865-251-1800.
+However, it is the responsibility of the student to notify South College in writing with medical documentation from their provider, (School of Physical Therapy, South College, 400 Goody’s Lane, Knoxville, TN 37922) and verbally if there is any reason why the abilities and/or expectations described cannot be met.
+Students will review these technical standards during the final stage of admission to the program and attest to their ability to perform these skills.